Campus policies on events

 - Students must reserve campus space utlizing 25Live and adhere to the rules and regulations pertaining to the particular site.

 - Students must abide by the Social Events Accessibility Policy found in the Student Handbook.
+Students should consult the Event Accessibilities Guidelines [PDF] for detailed considerations.

 - Students or student organizations will be held responsible for any damage incurred.